emeka-ifejiagwa/Sudoku/README.md

  ```

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+# Benchmark Details
+The Benchmark used to analyze the solving algorithm and accuracy is gotten from [Problem 96 in Project Euler](https://projecteuler.net/problem=96).
+With 50 grids of varying difficulty, the time taken to complete all 50 grids correctly is measured.
+Addidtionaly, the accuracy of the solving algorithm is measured

+- __Test 1__
+    * Unoptimized Backtracking algorithm
+        * Time Taken: 15.19 seconds
+- __Test 2__
+    * Optimized Backtracking algorithm
+        * Time Taken: 9.71 seconds
+        * Tweak based on frequency:
+            * Time Taken: 11.33 seconds
+- __Test 3__
+    * Inserting directly if a cell has only one candidate
+        * Time Taken: 3.93 seconds
+- __Test 4__
+    * Repeat the optimization in the third tweak while new values are found
+        * Time Taken: 0.79 seconds